Kenneth-Rakentine/PS3100-Resonator-VST-Plugin/README.md

 ### How It Was Discovered

-During prototyping, we noticed that rapidly adjusting the input volume knob produced a striking hollow, spectral, physically-modeled resonator sound — completely different from the normal resonator behavior.
+During prototyping, we noticed that rapidly adjusting the input volume knob produced a striking hollow, spectral, physically-modeled resonator sound; completely different from the normal resonator behavior.
 The effect only occurred *while the knob was being turned*, creating an ethereal ringing at the tuned band frequencies that sounded like striking a resonant metal surface.

 ### What's Actually Happening

 The artifact occurs because abrupt gain changes create **step discontinuities** in the audio signal.
 When the volume knob jumps from one value to another, the entire audio signal is instantaneously multiplied by a different number.
-That sudden step is mathematically equivalent to a **wideband impulse** — it contains energy across the entire frequency spectrum simultaneously.
+That sudden step is mathematically equivalent to a **wideband impulse**.
+It contains energy across the entire frequency spectrum simultaneously.
 When this impulse hits the three parallel bandpass filters, each filter rings at its tuned resonant frequency, producing the characteristic hollow, pitched decay.

 This is the exact same principle behind **physical modeling synthesis**: a resonant body (the bandpass filters) is excited by an impulse (the gain discontinuity).
 The resonator's emphasis (Q) controls determine how long the ringing sustains, and the frequency knobs determine the pitches.
 It's acoustically identical to striking a tuning fork, a drum head, or a metallic surface.